swiftlang/swift-docker/PROJECT.md

 ## Relation to `official-images`
 This is the source repository for the official Docker image of Swift.
 We are necessarily conservative in what we add to this repo for that reason.

-However, the repo is also available as `swiftdocker/swift` on Docker Hub as an automated build.
-All older tags will remain there, and we may be able to provide pre-release builds here too.

 ## Support Commitments

 ### Docker Versions

 We support the latest stable version of Docker only.
-This is currently 18.03.

 ### Swift Versions